 We knew we wanted to grow our flock and the garage pen would not house them as well.
 After much research, we came up with the idea of a hoop house.
 Because we were naive about how long it would take to construct, we didn’t exactly get it in place that fall for the birds.
 Happily, I was able to use the hoop house during the summer to grow heirloom tomatoes, cucumbers and peppers.
 You can read about that here.
 It was put to good use.

 Then, there were many details to work out this fall before we moved our chookies into their new digs.
 The edges of the hoop house needed further critter-proofing, a roost needed constructing, and more wood chips and leaf mulch need to be added.
-We also wanted to fence off an area where the chickens wouldn’t “do their thing” for some early crop growing in March and April.
+We also wanted to fence off an area where the chickens wouldn’t “do their thing” on our overwintering rosemary plants.
 So back into the garage they went at Christmas time while we made everything perfect.

 It was the end of January.
 Everything was ready.
 My daughter and I started catching and carrying the chickens after school one evening.
 When Peter arrived home, we had moved over half of them but were a little nervous about catching the roosters.
 They are big; pretty friendly, for roosters but big.
 He had no trouble with them and we had everyone moved before dark.